meldridge/meldridge.github.io/emails/_posts/2018-11-20-DTA-blockchain-report-Phineas-Fisher-investigation-dropped.md

 Good morning.

 It's been over a month since my last email, and I have some bittersweet news to share: my wife was recently offered a great job opportunity back home in Adelaide, so we'll be moving back to Australia in mid December.
-I'll sincerely miss Stockholm and the friends we've made over the last year (not to mention the [internet connectivity](/images/stockholm-broadband.png)), but I am looking forward to seeing friends and family back home.
+I'll sincerely miss Stockholm and the friends we've made over the last year (not to mention the <a href="/images/stockholm-broadband.png" target="_blank">internet connectivity</a>), but I am looking forward to seeing friends and family back home.

 I'm now on the hunt for good security or software engineering positions in Adelaide.
 I have a few leads already, but please feel free to get in contact if you know of anywhere my skills might be a good fit.